 You’re driving along, minding your own business and grooving to Creedence Clearwater Revival.
-You stop at a stop sign (duh) and nobody else is waiting, so you go.
+You stop at a stop sign and nobody else is waiting, so you go.
 All of a sudden, another car blasts through the 4-way stop and smashes into the side of your car.

 You break your wrist and your car is severely damaged.
 Could be worse, you think.
 But then you learn that the other driver doesn’t have insurance — and that it-could-be-worse feeling dissolves into unbridled panic.
-What should you do in this situation?

 How to handle an accident with an uninsured driver